tekumara/notes/python-dependency-resolution.md

 ERROR: my-app 1.0.0 has requirement Flask~=1.0.2, but you'll have flask 1.1.2 which is incompatible.
 ```

-Even more harmful is when transitive dependencies drift in an incompatible way, causes future builds of the the app to fail (this has happened!)
+Even more harmful is when transitive dependencies drift in an incompatible way, causing future builds of the the app to fail (this has happened!)

 ## pip-compile